zyndaateam/vscode-restyaboard-viewer/README.md

 ## Usage

-- Restyaboard boards, lists, and cards appears in left Side Bar.
+- Restyaboard boards, lists, and cards appear in the left SideBar.
-- Clicking a board or list expands or collapses object.
+- Clicking a board or list expands or collapses objects.
 - Clicking a card opens the markdown file as well as the previewer, opening this to the right side (editor column 2 by default).
-- Clicking on the 'star' icon to the right of a list assigns this as your "favourite list", shown in the lower part of the side bar.
+- Clicking on the 'star' icon to the right of a list assigns this as your "favourite list", shown in the lower part of the sidebar.
-- Clicking on the icons in the side bar runs various commands, such as setting credentials, removing credentials, showing saved info, and refreshing views.
+- Clicking on the icons in the sidebar runs various commands, such as setting credentials, removing credentials, showing saved info, and refreshing views.
 - Click the 'plus' icon to add a card to the selected list.
-- Right click on a card to see options for card, such as assigning a user, editing the title or description, and archive card.
+- Right-click on a card to see options for cards, such as assigning a user, editing the title or description, and archive card.

 ## Restyaboard Card Markdown Preview